rarebreed/mercury/docs/cockpit-testing.md

 ## Microservices to replace Jenkins

-- Create a kafka message bus to inform emissary
+- Create a message bus with persistent and guaranteed delivery to inform emissary
 - Create the emissary for testrunner service

 Jenkins tries to solve things either through old-fashioned jobs, or by Pipelines.
 But here's the problem.
 Jenkins,